-- If notification of an enrollment, re-enrollment or change request is received more than 60 days after the effective date, coverage will be denied and the requestor must wait for another qualifying event or the next open enrollment period for further consideration - If notification of a member termination request is received more than 60 days after the desired termination date, the termination date will be set 60 days retroactive beginning on the date the notice was received by HPHC, and the employer will be required to pay the applicable monthly premium for coverage provided prior to the termination effective date. - In New Hampshire, if notification of a member termination request is received more than 30 days after the desired termination date, the termination date will be set 30 days retroactive beginning on the date the notice was received by HPHC, and the employer will be required to pay the applicable monthly premium for coverage provided prior to the termination effective date.
+- If notification of an enrollment, re-enrollment or change request is received more than 60 days after the effective date, coverage will be denied and the requestor must wait for another qualifying event or the next open enrollment period for further consideration - In Massachusetts, Maine and Rhode Island, if notification of a member termination request is received more than 60 days after the desired termination date, the termination date will be set 60 days retroactive beginning on the date the notice was received by HPHC, and the employer will be required to pay the applicable monthly fully insured premium or self-insured administrative fee for coverage provided prior to the termination effective date. - In New Hampshire, if notification of a member termination request is received more than 30 days after the desired termination date, the termination date will be set 30 days retroactive beginning on the date the notice was received by HPHC, and the employer will be required to pay the applicable monthly fully insured premium or self-insured administrative fee for coverage provided prior to the termination effective date.